ARC-OPT/wbc/paper.md

 # Acknowledgements

-ARC-OPT is supported through grants from the German Federal Ministry of Education and Research (BMBF), grant numbers 01IW21002 (M-Rock project) and  01IW20004 (VeryHuman project).
+ARC-OPT is supported through grants from the German Federal Ministry of Education and Research (BMBF), grant numbers 01IW21002 (M-Rock project),  01IW20004 (VeryHuman project) and 01IW24008 (CoEx project).

 # References